Knowing that sensitive information processed through your website is secure is as important for you as it is for your customers.

-EV SSL Certificate is the most secure of the six SSL Certificate types, but different types of SSL Certificates are suited to different webmasters depending on requirements.
+EV SSL Certificate is the most secure of the six SSL authentication certificate types, but different types of SSL authentication certificates are suited to different webmasters depending on requirements.

 Whichever is most suited to your needs, SSL is a necessity that ensures your site is secure.